-BSTEC 104-Voice Output Level 1 Cr: 3 Wkly hrs: 6 hours Lab
+BSTEC 104-Screen Reader Software Level 1 Cr: 3 Wkly hrs: 6 hours Lab

 Introduction to the basics of voice-output software in a Windows environment.
 Instruction and use of basic keyboard commands to access and hear text voiced on the computer screen.
+JAWS or other screen reader technology.